AugurTech/handset-detect/README.md

 ```

 ## Using the DB: in-memory option
 The database will be loaded in-memory.
 The in-memory DB can be over 100 MB.
-If that's too big, then you can shrink the in-memory DB down to 10 MB, by using the config option `useMinData: true`.
-Using `useMinData` decreases the size of the DB and makes the DB return less data.
+If that's too big, then you can shrink the in-memory DB down to 10 MB, by using the config option `onlyLoad: [<fieldName>,<fieldName>]`.
+By selectively only loading data you care about, `onlyLoad` decreases the size of the DB, and makes the DB return less data.
 To summarize, get every insight on the userAgent with the default setup, or get less insights.
 Your choice.
 Either way, query performance is the same.

 Performance: the first time you query a userAgent, it'll take a few milliseconds to return results.
 After that, an LRU cache kicks in -- so the same UA being looked up takes less than 1 millisecond to give you full results.
 Good code runs in less than a millisecond -- I hope you appreciate the blazing fast performance.
 Rock on